 Founded in 1616, Belém was the first European colony on the Amazon but didn't become part of the Brazilian nation until 1775.
 As the gateway to the Amazon, the port and city grew tremendously in size and importance during the nineteenth-century rubber boom and is now a large city with millions of inhabitants.
 The newer part of the city has modern buildings and skyscrapers.
 The colonial portion retains the charm of tree-filled squares, churches, and traditional blue tiles.
 On the outskirts of the city, the river supports a group of people called cablocas, who live their lives almost untouched by the busy activities of the city.

-- Belém is a port of call not only for commercial shipping but also for cruise liners and those who use the port as entrance to Amazonia.
-River boats provide the bulk of transportation along the rivers.
+Belém is a port of call not only for commercial shipping but also for cruise liners and those who use the port as an entrance to Amazonia.
+Riverboats provide the bulk of transportation along the rivers.

 When to Go

-- Belém is a rainy city and hot.
+Belém is a rainy city and hot.
 Humidity is very high.
 The climate is equatorial which means little variance from day to day.
-The wettest months are between January to May, but whenever you travel, be prepared for daily rain and high temperatures.
+The wettest months are from January to May, but whenever you travel, be prepared for daily rain and high temperatures.

-During the height of the nineteenth century rubber boom, the Ver O Peso market. (photo,) was designed and built in England and assembled in Belém.
-In addition to the fresh fruit, plants and fish brought to market by dugout canoe, you'll find items for macumba ceremonies, medicinal herbs and potions, alligator and crocodile body parts and anaconda snakes.
-The market is on the docks, and is one of the largest in Brazil.
+During the height of the nineteenth-century rubber boom, the Ver O Peso market was designed and built in England and assembled in Belém.
+In addition to the fresh fruit, plants, and fish brought to market by dugout canoe, you'll find items for macumba ceremonies, medicinal herbs and potions, alligator and crocodile body parts, and anaconda snakes.
+The market is on the docks and is one of the largest in Brazil.